 A service to help members interpret the contracts they face

 Through this service, the Canadian Freelance Union will help our members understand and interpret the contracts they face.
-We will translate the sometimes-intentional legalese into plain english, and we will even offer suggestions about how a bad contract can be made better.
+We will help you understand the sometimes-intentional legalese, and we will even offer suggestions about how a bad contract can be made better.

 Remember, a contract is an agreement between two (or more) agreeable parties.
 You are never obligated to sign a contract, and you are fully within your rights to make any changes you want before signing.
 Never hesitate to edit, change or cross out sections of an offered contract -- it's your right!